 - Accommodations must be arranged IN ADVANCE (minimum 5 days for testing)

 An alternative format of standard print books and materials is accessible to people with print and other disabilities.
 An alternate format may include electronic formats (e.g. DAISY, ePub, PDF) audio text, Braille or enlarged text.
+Information about the Alternative Text Program is available on the Alternative Text Program web page.

 Interpreting and Captioning